Christian-Mar/pa-ella/README.md

 6. Profile image is loading but show up only after rerendering -> forgot to 'await' the imageUpload in handleUpload in the ProfileImage component

-7. Array of ingredients do not stay in the form when you go back or forward in the form.
-Use session storage?
-Or, adjust the code? !!!!!!!!!!!!!!!!!
-TO DO
+7. Array of ingredients do not stay in the form when you go back or forward in the form. -> Props changed - array in parent & update function in child

+8. Invalid Hook call - useDrag from react-dnd was not recognized.
+Possible: diferrent version of React and React-dom (updated!), but the real reason was using a hook in a forEach-loop.
+Solution: useDrag used in a component that is imported in the parent, where the mapping happens on the data.
+See: week-planner.

 ##Rendering